newrelic/infrastructure-agent/docs/README.md

 Data is gathered through **integrations**.
 On-host integrations are small binaries than retrieve data from different sources like the OS or external services (NGINX, MySQL, Redis, etc.).
 Integrations are executed by the **agent** at defined intervals or kept running indefinitely under the agent supervision.

 Integrations write their payload into `stdout` and log into `stderr` (for more information, see [integration specs](https://docs.newrelic.com/docs/integrations/integrations-sdk/file-specifications/integration-executable-file-specifications).
-The agent reads the payloads, performs some processingm, and forwards them to the New Relic platform.
+The agent reads the payloads, performs some processing, and forwards them to the New Relic platform.

 Integrations can produce different [types of data](https://docs.newrelic.com/docs/integrations/infrastructure-integrations/get-started/understand-use-data-infrastructure-integrations).
 For a list of available integrations see the [docs